SamuXarick/LuDiAI-AfterFix/readme.txt

 Can station spread:
     When enabled, the AI expands its road stations by distantly joining new station pieces, to enlarge station coverage.
-It may also join road stations with airports and vice-versa whenever possible.
+It may also join road stations with airports, docks and vice-versa whenever possible.
 If the AI started as Random AI, the decision will be randomized on startup.

 Road support: